niklaushirt/cp4waiops-training/content/Installing Training resources/configure_training_00.md

 Those are **assets that typically already exist at a customer**:

+* ELK - for Log Collection
+* Instana - for Events, Metrics and Topology
-* OpenLDAP
+* OpenLDAP - for Authentication
-* AWX (Open Source Ansible Tower) with preloaded Playbooks
+* AWX (Open Source Ansible Tower) with preloaded Playbooks - for Runbook Automation
 * RobotShop Demo App
-* Demo Service Account

 This will also load training data for: